-FIGURE D1: Update on our audit quality recommendations from PAEC's independent audit
+Figure D1: Extract and annual update on recommendations relevant to improving audit quality from PAEC's independent audit

-Recommendation 1

-PAEC Recommendation

-That VAGO's performance audit business unit model the processes established in financial audit to support maintaining independence, including:

-- ensuring the process of completing and documenting a declaration of interest by all team members during the audit initiation phase is consistently applied and appropriately filed - introduce a review of declarations of independence at least once during performance audits - · developing a policy around rotation of directors.
+Recommendation 1 Complete PAEC recommendation That VAGO's performance audit business unit model the processes established in financial audit to support maintaining independence, including: ensuring the process of completing and documenting a declaration of interest by all tean members during the audit initiation phase is consistently applied and appropriately filed introduce a review of declarations of independence at least once during performance audits developing a policy around rotation of directors.
+Auditor-General comment That not all staff always documented this process is of some concern, given the procedural step requires this.

-Auditor-General comment

-That not all staff always documented this process is of some concern, given the procedural step requires this.

 However, it does not appear to be a systemic issue, nor is there any evidence of any undisclosed conflicts of interest.

-It will need the Engagement Leader, through their quality control checks of the audit file, to make sure this happens in all future cases.

-Our post audit and assurance quality reviews will afford the opportunity for us to determine whether this is occurring.
+It will need the engagement leader, through their quality control checks of the audit file, to make sure this happens in all future cases.
+Our post-audit and assurance quality reviews will afford the opportunity for us to determine whether this is occurring.
 As to a rotation policy, this is less an issue in the performance audit context.
-First, because for most of our 575 plus audited entities, the performance audit director does not have an ongoing relationship with key agency personnel predicated on a 'recurring' audit engagement.
+Firstly, because for most of our 575-plus audited entities, the performance audit director does not have an ongoing relationship with key agency personnel predicated on a 'recurring' audit engagement.
 The familiarity threat that could impair their independence is therefore very low.
-Secondly, and more practically, turnover at that level, combined with machinery of government changes, has meant that no director has been, or is likely to be, assigned to one sector for more than seven years.

-Proposed actions as at 31 July 2020

-We had already updated the wording in our procedures library to clarify expectations that consideration of independence requirements occurs for all individuals in the engagement team and this is to be documented.

-We have also added a step to our Engagement Quality Control Review checklist at the reporting stage of each audit for the Engagement Quality Control Reviewer to inquire and confirm that team independence has been maintained throughout the audit.
+Secondly, and more practically, turnover at that level, combined with machinery-of-government changes, has meant that no director has been, or is likely to be, assigned to one sector for more than 7 years.
+Proposed actions as at 31 July 2020 We had already updated the wording in our procedures library to clarify expectations that consideration of independence requirements occurs for all individuals in the engagement team and this is to be documented.
+We have also added a step to our engagement quality control review checklist at the reporting stage of each audit for the engagement quality control reviewer to inquire and confirm that team independence has been maintained throughout the audit.
 These changes are in effect for all audits that commence from 1 July 2020.
-As a result, no further action is proposed in relation to the first two bullet points in the recommendation.
+As a result, no further action is proposed in relation to the first 2 bullet points in the recommendation.